 Call 911 if you are in immediate danger

-Your health and safety are a primary concern of the university.
-It is extremely important that you seek medical attention as soon as possible, preferably within 72 hours, because depending on the nature of the assault you might be injured internally as well as externally.
-Prompt medical examinations can test for pregnancy, STDs, HIV, and venereal disease.
-A medical examination can also secure valuable evidence that could be used later if you wish to have the assailant prosecuted.
-The choice to report and prosecute is yours, but physical evidence is difficult to collect unless you seek medical attention promptly.
-Sometimes your initial instincts to drink, bathe, brush your teeth, comb your hair, even change your clothes, while natural, will eliminate evidence.
+Prompt medical examinations (ideally within 72 hours following an incident) allow for the identification and treatment of internal and external injuries as well as test for pregnancy and STDs.
+A medical examination can also secure valuable evidence that could be used if you wish to proceed with reporting to law enforcement.
+The choice to report to law enforcement is yours, but physical evidence is difficult to collect unless you seek medical attention promptly.
+Sometimes initial instincts to drink, bathe, brush your teeth, comb your hair, even change your clothes, while natural, will eliminate evidence.

 A Sexual Assault Forensic Examination Kit, provided by the NH Attorney General’s Office, may be requested at no charge.
 You do not need to provide proof of insurance to request the kit.
 The Sexual Assault Forensic Examination Kit collects evidence that could be helpful if you decide to report the assault to the police within the following 60 days.
 Kits can be completed in any NH Emergency Department without charge to the victim, even if the victim chooses not to proceed legally.

 If you are thinking about completing a kit, note that you may choose to complete the kit anonymously.
 The kit will be referenced with an identification number and stored by the State for 3 months.
 At any time during this period, the victim can report the crime and the kit will be brought forward to the NH Crime Lab for analysis